 Your committee chair will inform you when the committee members consider your project ready for a defense.
 The defense should be scheduled around midterm of the semester in which you expect to graduate.
 Your committee chair must notify the Graduate School of the date, location, and time of your defense at least two weeks in advance (an email will suffice).
 Notification must include your name, your degree program, the title of your project, and a short description of the project.
 A copy of your abstract may be included for this purpose.
 The defense is usually an oral discussion/ presentation of your project and, with some programs, is open to the academic community and invited guests.
 Doctoral students have particular "notification of defense" forms to submit to the Graduate School – consult your program’s guide.

 Definition of "approved final draft" of the thesis or dissertation: that which has been defended, corrected, and undergone a final review by the members of your committee and is ready to submit to the Graduate School.
 Steps to submit include:

 - The committee chair must notify the dean of the Graduate School that the student has successfully defended the thesis or dissertation by memo or email.

-- One copy of the committee-approved (defended) thesis or dissertation, with all signed signature pages and proof of paid binding fees, must be submitted to the Graduate School not less than two weeks prior to the scheduled graduation date for that semester.
+- One copy of the committee-approved (defended) thesis or dissertation, with the signed signature page, must be submitted to the Graduate School not less than three weeks prior to the scheduled graduation date for that semester.
 One-sided printing only.